twilite-web3/twilite-sdk/README.md

 ### Gas Price

 Gas Price (measured in Wei) represents how much each unit of gas costs for a transaction.
 The total gas cost for a transaction is the product of the gas price and the gas units consumed by the transaction.
 The gas price depends mainly on network conditions and miner preferences.

+### Gas Limit

+Gas Limit refers to the maximum units of gas that a transaction is authorized to use during its execution on the Ethereum network.
+This value acts as an upper bound to prevent excessive gas consumption and ensure resource optimization.

 ### Max Fee Per Gas